 ‘AER’s Final Decision’ means the final decision of the AER under Rule 62 of the National Gas Rules.

-‘AGN’ means AGN Vic in the case of the Network to the extent that the Network is located within the State of Victoria and AGN Albury in the case of the Network to the extent that the Network is located within the State of New South Wales.

-‘AGN Albury’ means Australian Gas Networks (Albury) Limited (ABN 84 000 001 249).

-‘AGN Vic’ means Australian Gas Networks (Vic) Pty Ltd (ABN 73 085 899 001).

-‘Agreement’ means the contract between AGN and a Network User for the provision of Network Services.
+‘Agreement’ means the contract between Multinet and a Network User for the provision of Network Services.

 ‘Ancillary Reference Charge’ means the charge payable by the Network User under the Agreement for an Ancillary Reference Service as calculated in accordance with the Agreement and the Tariff Schedule from time to time.